MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-basic-concepts.md

 ## Events and eventstreams

 Activator considers all data sources to be streams of events.
 An event is an observation about the state of an object, with some identifier for the object itself, a timestamp, and the values for fields you’re monitoring.
-Eventstreams vary in frequency from many times per second for IoT sensors, to more sporadic streams such as packages being scanned in and out of shipping locations.
+Eventstreams vary in frequency.
+IoT sensors might have events many times per second.
+While packages being scanned in and out of shipping locations might have sporadic streams.

 The event streams feature in the Microsoft Fabric Real-Time Intelligence experience lets you bring real-time events into Fabric, transform them, and then route them to various destinations without writing any code (no-code).
 You create an eventstream, which is an instance of the Eventstream item in Fabric, add event data sources to the stream, optionally add transformations to transform the event data, and then route the data to supported destinations.
 Activator takes actions on patterns or conditions that are detected in Eventstream data.
 For example, Activator monitors Eventstream items and detects when an "event" hits certain thresholds such as "delivery time more than 10 hours."
 It then automatically takes appropriate action such as alerting users or kicking off Power Automate workflows.